 Casey Newell is a 30 year old animal lover, dog mom and new home owner.
 Her love of animals is something she has always felt deep in her soul, and she began her professional career at the young age of 15 with a job position at a local shelter.
 After five years of walking, feeding, socializing, and evaluating shelter dogs, Casey got a job as a veterinary assistant/technician to help more dogs in need.
 In 2016, she began rescuing and adopting senior dogs to make their golden years as happy and comfortable as possible.

 The knowledge and experience she gained with over 15 years in the shelter, veterinary, and rescue world led her into training where she quickly found that she was a natural.
-She has completed the Karen Pryor Academy Foundation Course, is a supporting member of the IAABC, and will be sitting for the CPDT-KA exam in March 2022.
-The reward of training dogs to open up their minds and teach them to better understand themselves and their owners is unmatched and is her main reason of dedicating her life to this work.
+She is a Certified Professional Dog Trainer (CPDT-KA) through the CCPDT, is a graduate of the Karen Pryor Academy Foundation Course, and is a supporting member of the IAABC.

 Casey cherishes the relationships that she has made through rehabilitating, nurturing, and caring for dogs and feels that they have been nothing short of extraordinary.
 She currently lives in Miller Place with her American Bully named Bruce.
 She enjoys hiking with Bruce, off roading on the beach, volunteering with non-profit animal rescues, and fostering bottle babies of all species.